yan-kisen/Ooyala-AdobeCQ/README.md

 <dl>
 	<dt>Requirements</dt>
-	<dd>Maven.</dd>
+	<dd>Maven, Adobe CQ5.5</dd>

 	<dt>Build</dt>
 	<dd>Clone the repository.
-Execute `mvn install` in the parent directory (Ooyala-AdobeCQ).</dd>
+Execute `mvn install` in the parent directory (Ooyala-AdobeCQ).
+A full content-package zip can be found under deploy/target.</dd>

 	<dt>Deploy</dt>
-	<dd>You can automatically deploy to the local CQ instance on any unix machine capable of
-	running a bash script.
-CD into /cqpackage dir, and execute `./buildCqPackage.sh`.
-	Note: be sure the file has executable permissions.
-All CQ connection parameters are exposed clearly within this script for customization.</dd>
+	<dd>You can automatically deploy to the local CQ instance, using the built in deploy profile. (mvn clean install -Pdeploy,local-author) All CQ connection parameters are exposed clearly within the parent POM for customization.</dd>
 </dl>